Fluid Creep in Critically ill Patients: Time to Sop the Flood

 Figure 1: Shows the means and standard deviations of volumetric overload in 10 symptomatic patients presenting with shock and hyponatraemia among 100 consecutive patients during a prospective study on transurethral resection of the prostate.

 Figure 2 shows volumetric overload (VO) quantity (in litres and as percent of body weight) and types of fluids.
 Group 1 was the 3 patients who died in the case series as they were misdiagnosed as one of the previously known shocks and treated with further volume expansion.
-Group 2 were 10 patients from the series who were correctly diagnosed as volumetric overload shock and treated with hypertonic sodium therapy (HST).
+Group 2 consisted of a series of 10 patients who were correctly diagnosed with volume-overload shock and treated with hypertonic sodium therapy (HST).
 Group 3 were 10 patients who were seen in the prospective study and subdivided into 2 groups; Group 3.1 of 5 patients treated with HST and Group 3.2 of 5 patients who were treated with guarded volume expansion.
 All this VO or FC occurred during less than one hour.

 Figure 2: Shows volumetric overload (VO) quantity (in litres and as percent of body weight) and types of fluids.